Wes0617/EmblemEditorEE/readme-import.md

 ------------------------------------------------------------------------------------------------------------------------

-This functionality allows to save and restore emblems to JSON files.
-Emblems can be shared with friends and edited manually with a text editor.
+This functionality allows to save and restore emblems from and to JSON files.
+Emblems can be shared with friends and edited manually with a text editor, which is sometimes easier than using the web interface.
 Download one of the **.eeee.txt** files below and try adding it with the Import button.

+The rendering algorithm might change or may be improved in future, so I recommend keeping the emblems saved as **.eeee.txt** other than saved in the Social Club, because the JSON format will allow you to recreate the emblems from the original pixel information rather than its "result".

+Did you create a cool emblem?
+Feel free to submit it with the Pull Request option on GitHub, or post it in the [Issues](https://github.com/Wes0617/EmblemEditorEE/issues) section.

 ------------------------------------------------------------------------------------------------------------------------